jomartin-999/spring-boot-for-vmware-gemfire/docs/caching.md

-The `apply*` methods and the supplied `Function` let you decorate, enhance, post-process, or otherwise modify the VMware GemFire objects created by the configurer.
+The `apply*` methods and the supplied `Function` let you decorate, enhance, post-process, or otherwise modify the [vmware-gemfire-name] objects created by the configurer.

 The `AsyncInlineCachingRegionConfigurer` strictly adheres to the